opensearch-project/project-website/_posts/2023-06-05-opensearch-hadoop-launch.markdown

 meta_description: OpenSearch Hadoop is now generally available with support for multiple versions of OpenSearch to run on Spark and Hive.
 twittercard:
   description: OpenSearch-Hadoop is now generally available with support for multiple versions of OpenSearch to run on Spark and Hive.
-excerpt: We are excited to announce the release of the new OpenSearch Hadoop connector.
+excerpt: We are excited to announce the release of the new OpenSearch-Hadoop connector.
 This tool enables efficient interaction between your Hadoop-based Big Data operations and OpenSearch clusters, supporting all versions of OpenSearch.
 ---

 We are excited to announce the release of the new OpenSearch-Hadoop connector.
 This tool enables efficient interaction between your Hadoop-based Big Data operations and OpenSearch clusters, supporting all versions of OpenSearch.